 LA Magazine has a big profile of Donald Shoup, the economist who has been writing about the pricing and allocation of parking spaces.
-Matt Yglesias summarizes Shoup’s approach, and Peter Frase has sharp, additional comments about pricing parking for the left and left neoliberals to consider.
+Matt Yglesias summarizes Shoup’s approach, and Peter Frase has sharp, additional comments about pricing parking for the left and neoliberals to consider.

-I took a copy of Shoup’s The High Cost of Free Parking out from the New York Occupy Wall Street library a week before Bloomberg raided and destroyed the library, so it looks like I’ll have the time to really dig into it in 2012.
+I took a copy of Shoup’s The High Cost of Free Parking out from the New York Occupy Wall Street library a week before Bloomberg raided and destroyed the it, so it looks like I’ll have the time to really dig into it in 2012.
 But there’s interesting implications about Shoup’s experiment for privatization and the allocation of government services we should discuss now.
 I have a longer essay on privatization that’ll eventually see the light of day, but for now I want to contrast two different parking space pricing regimes and turn them into a grid that can help us understand the issues at play.

 Here’s what Shoup’s plan does: